Feeding prohibited pig feed

 The banning of feeding prohibited pig feed to pigs provides a vital second line of defence because it prevents potentially infected foodstuffs coming into contact with susceptible animals.

 When infected with the foot and mouth disease virus, pigs produce huge quantities of virus that very easily spread to other livestock species.
-The Foot and Mouth Disease outbreak in the UK in 2001 is believed to have started from feeding prohibited pig feed (swill) to pigs.

 Responsibility of livestock owners